Superyacht: Overview

-The "Large Commercial Yacht Code (LY2)" of Great Britain and its dominions defines a "large yacht" as one that is 24 m or more at the waterline and is in commercial use for sport or pleasure, while not carrying cargo or more than 12 passengers, and carrying a professional crew.
+The "Large Commercial Yacht Code (LY2)" of the United Kingdom and its relevant overseas territories defines a "large yacht" as one that is 24 m or more at the waterline and is in commercial use for sport or pleasure, while not carrying cargo or more than 12 passengers, and carrying a professional crew.
 The code regulates the equipping of such vessels, both at sea and in port—including such matters as crew duty times and the presence of a helicopter on board.
 The code has different levels of standard for vessels above and below 500 gross tons.
 Other countries have standards similar to LY2.
 Whereas yachts of 24 metres and below may be constructed of fiberglass, larger yachts are more likely to be constructed of steel, aluminum or composite fiber-reinforced plastic.
 Such yachts may be considered "superyachts" and are more commonly at 40 m or more in length.

 Whereas "commercial" large yachts may carry no more than 12 passengers, "private" yachts are solely for the pleasure of the owner and guests do not carry the passenger restriction.
 Yachts may be identified by flag—the country under which a yacht is registered.
 An industry publication categorizes superyachts by size, by speed, as "explorer" yachts, as sailing yachts, and classic yachts.

 As of 2016, there were about 10,000 superyachts over 24 metres in length, worldwide.
 Of these about 80% were power yachts.
 The annual production rate was reported to be around 150.
 As of 2018, the 200 largest yachts ranged in length from 70 m to 181 m—the Azzam.
 The largest yacht by displacement was the 20,361 gross ton Fulk Al Salamah.
 At 143 m, the largest sail-assisted motor yacht was Sailing Yacht A. As of 2018, the top 50 sailing yachts ranged in size from 53 m to 107 m—the Black Pearl.
 The 20 fastest superyachts ranged in speed from 50 kn with 7290 hp engines to 67 kn with 20600 hp engines for the motor yacht, World is not Enough.
 In 2022 1,024 new superyachts were built or on order around the world, and 1,203 in 2023.
 Half of them are built in Italy.

 As superyachts have increased in size, so have the informal terms that describe their size evolved to include "megayacht", "gigayacht" and (speculatively) "terayacht".